 Facilities include computers connected to the PHSA network and the BC Children's Hospital Research Institute network (providing access to UBC resources).
 Some UBC Library Services are also available.

-The BC Cancer Agency maintains its own library system for researchers.
-BC Cancer Agency researchers have direct access to:
+BC Cancer maintains its own library system for researchers.
+BC Cancer researchers have direct access to:

 - All PHSA library services and resources